 Even if you have no income, you should still file your income tax and benefit return.
 As a student, you might be eligible for many credits, deductions, and benefits.
 You must file your tax return to get them.

-Yes!
-Travellers and travel arrangers need a Concur profile to book through UBC Travel, whether you will be booking with a full-service travel consultant or online through Concur.
+es!
+UBC Employee Travellers and Travel Arrangers need a Concur profile to book through UBC Travel, whether you will be booking with a full-service travel consultant at Direct Travel or online through Concur.

 Yes.
 Business licenses are required for all commercial enterprises and home-based businesses in the UBC neighbourhood.
 Visit Campus + Community Planning for more details on how to apply for a business license.